XpiritCommunityEvents/HOLAgentFramework/exercises/module1/HOL1-1.md

    Write an email to a GloboTicket customer explaining a refund is approved for order #GT-48321.
    ```

-3. Add this system prompt and run again:
+3. You can influence behavior of the chatbot bu adding a system prompt.
+Add this system prompt and run again:

    ```txt
    You are a GloboTicket support agent.
 Tone: warm but concise. ≤120 words.
 Include refund amount and resolution time (3–5 business days).